 In simple words, arterial pressure depicts how intensively our heart should work, so that the blood can circulate in the body.
 Each cell of the human organism needs stable blood flow so that oxygen and essential nutrients can be transferred.

-Diagnosis of Real Causes & Treatments of Arterial Hypertension
+Diagnosis of Real Causes & Treatment of Arterial Hypertension

 - Gradual restoration of cellular function